niplav/site/services.md

 =========

-I am available for hire to do consulting, especially research consulting and to a lesser degree computer programming and data science.
+I am available for hire to do consulting, especially research consulting and to a lesser degree software engineering and data science.

 Contact me [here](./about.html#Contact) for inquiries.